Skip to content

 11. Whistleblowing

 Report concerns to the Safeguarding Lead or any Trustee.
-No one will face discrimination or retaliation for a good-faith report.
+No one will face retaliation for a good-faith report.

 12. Monitoring & Review